Ein feste Burg ist unser Gott, BWV 80: History, hymn and compositions

 It is not known when Bach composed the elaborate opening movement of the final version.
 Dürr suggests 1735, because in that year Bach wrote Wär Gott nicht mit uns diese Zeit, BWV 14, which had an opening chorus of a comparable structure and was also based on a hymn by Luther.
-The final version includes all stanzas of the hymn but is nonetheless not in the format of Bach's second cantata cycle begun in 1724; in that cycle, each chorale cantata relies exclusively on one Lutheran hymn.
+The final version includes all stanzas of the hymn but is nonetheless not in the format of Bach's second cantata cycle begun in 1724; in that chorale cantata cycle, each cantata relies exclusively on one Lutheran hymn.

-Bach's son Wilhelm Friedemann Bach, who inherited the scores, later adapted the first and fifth movement, adding parts for three trumpets and timpani.
+Bach's son Wilhelm Friedemann Bach, who inherited the scores, later adapted the first and fifth movements, adding parts for three trumpets and timpani.

 Music

 Structure and scoring

-In the later Leipzig version, Bach structured the cantata in eight movements.
-He scored it for four vocal soloists (soprano (S), alto (A), tenor (T) and bass (B)), a four-part choir (SATB), and a Baroque chamber ensemble of three oboes (Ob), two oboes d'amore (Oa), oboes da caccia or taille (Ta), two violins (Vl), viola (Va), violoncello (Vc), and various instruments playing the basso continuo line.
+In the later Leipzig version (80.3), Bach structured the cantata in eight movements.
+He scored it for four vocal soloists (soprano (S), alto (A), tenor (T) and bass (B)) joined by a four-part choir (SATB) alongside a Baroque chamber ensemble of three oboes (Ob), two oboes d'amore (Oa), oboes da caccia or taille (Ta), two violins (Vl), viola (Va), cello (Vc), and various instruments playing the basso continuo line.
 The duration is given as 30 minutes by Dürr.